engeleph/Airbiome_Project/README.md

 python3 search_pathogens.py
 ```

 The script ```calculate_CA.sh``` is helping to analyze the taxonimic data a bit more.
 Firstly, it creates a counting table over all samples of all groups.
-This counting table is the used to first claclulate and plot the first two PC and color the data points by group.
+This counting table is the used to first calculate and plot the first two PC and color the data points by group.
 Then, it also calculates a CCA and uses a second table with the independent variables.
 The name of this tables has to be adjusted in the script ```modules/CCA.py```.
 In order to run the whole pipeline, type:

 ```